Your Next Visit

 Please remember that our volunteers are here to help and we hope you appreciate them as much we do.

 During your visit, please be aware of guests and volunteers around you.
-Some areas will be busier than others and our volunteers might ask for your cooperation in keeping your distance from others.
+Some areas of the theatre will be busy and our volunteers might ask for your cooperation in keeping your distance from others.
 We also have signage to help remind everyone.

 We all feel differently about being out again.
 Please respect people's personal space.
 When moving around the building give people the time to comfortably do that at their pace.
 This can help everyone have a great night out.

 Tickets will be scanned on arrival and you can purchase drinks and snacks at the bar.
 We ask that guests don't gather in the bar area, as we have new queuing systems in place, and make their way to their seats as soon as possible.